Scroll to content

 Students at Whitworth not only thrive in mathematics but also flourish at languages, humanities and STEM subjects and as professionals who have studied combined degree courses we offer advice and support on undergraduate degree courses which students may express interest in.

-UCAS website for undergraduate mathematics courses.
+Link to UCAS website for undergraduate mathematics courses.

 The table below shows an array of undergraduate courses combined with mathematics currently offered around the UK: